ITP-ICN-G05/ICN-Mobile/docs/Automated_Unit_Test_Report.md

 ### 3. SearchBar Component Testing (`SearchBar.test.tsx`)
 **✅ 13/13 Tests Passed**

+**What it does:** Tests the basic SearchBar component that allows users to enter search text and access filter options.
+This is a fundamental UI component used across multiple screens for user input and interaction.

 **Test Categories:**
 - **Rendering Tests (5 tests):** UI element display and customization
 - **Interactive Behavior (3 tests):** User input and filter interactions